JFK Lancer - Mary Ferrell Awards

 MARCO PANELLA, a recent graduate of Brattleboro High School, Brattleboro, Vermont.
 Marco is the selection for the 'Student of the Year" Scholarship winner.
 Panella was selected under the criteria including his GPA and Honors, leadership activities, and his study of the JFK assassination with in the historial context.
 Marco was presented his $600 award at the "November In Dallas" Conference Banquet on Saturday, November 21, 1998 at the Grand Hotel in Dallas, TX.

-Teacher Of The Year, BILL HOLIDAY of Brattleboro High School, Brattleboro, Vermont
+BILL HOLIDAY of Brattleboro High School, Brattleboro, Vermont

-Student of the Year, JOE BILES, Scholarship Winner
+JOE BILES, Scholarship Winner

 Joe Biles began studying the Kennedy case after he was awakened to the possibility of conspiracy by Oliver Stone's film "JFK" in 1999.
 Since then he has researched the problems of the House Select Committee on Assassinations and New Orleans District Attorney Jim Garrison's prosecution of the Kennedy murder.
 His work has been featured in "Kennedy Assassination Chronicles."
 He has been an advocate for electronic and student civil liberties since 1997.
 In 1998 he hosted a radio show on this issue called "Views from the Front" that was broadcast on Free Speech Internet Television.